ERGA-consortium/EARs/README.md

 If the reviewer thinks something should be clarified, addressed or corrected, it will be requested through the communication channel open during the pull request.

 [image]

+---

+⚠️ If you have problems creating the EAR or during the pull request, please write an issue to open a communication channel.